alexanderaugusto/IBM-HACKATHON-WATERSON/nodejs_api/README.md

 ## First clone this repository:
 > git clone https://github.com/alexanderaugusto/IBM-HACKATHON-WATERSON.git

+## Introduction

+## Important
-The backend API is running in a Cloud Foundry application on IBM Cloud: https://watersonbackend-chipper-genet-kv.mybluemix.net.
+The backend API is already running in a Cloud Foundry serviçi on IBM Cloud: https://watersonbackend-chipper-genet-kv.mybluemix.net.

-if you want to run locally, try the next steps:
+But, if you want to run locally, try the next steps:

-### Instalations:
+## Instalations:
 #### OBS: With you have nodejs installed, jump for the next step for run the project.

 #### 1) On windows: